How To Illuminate Flag Poles, Chimneys, Sheds, And Gazebos

 When recreating moonlight, the effect is diminished if guests can see the fixture casting the light (because it’s obviously not the real moon).
 Attaching the fixtures within the tree hides the mechanics from view, offering light without a visible source other than the moon above.
 A good height to use is about 20-25 feet up into the tree.
 The dappled shadows on the ground, particularly in the lower, silvery blue tones will make your guests forget about lighting fixtures.

 The other benefit of securing the fixtures high in the tree is that you avoid the glare that comes from lower angled lights.
-Bright, lower placed lights are harsh and stark on the human eye, and certainly would not create the moonlight effect that you want to achieve with your Oakville outdoor lighting.
+Bright, lower placed lights are harsh and stark on the human eye, and certainly would not create the moonlight effect that you want to achieve with your outdoor lighting.

 What If You Don’t Have A Tree